jacgoldsm/peruse/README.md

 ### Random Walk with Drift

 Random Walks, with or without drift, are one of the most commonly used type of stochastic processes.
-How can we simulate one with ?
+How can we simulate one with {peruse}?

 ``` r
 set.seed(1)